6 Steps to find the best wedding photographer for you

 - Do you love your chosen photographer’s style?

 Would you hang their photographs in your home and show them off to your friends?
-Whoever you ask, you need to know that you like their style, and it’s not just the quality and style of the original photographs that matter, wedding photography style ranges from contemporary, through reportage to traditional and formal wedding photography.
+Whoever you ask, you need to know that you LOVE their style, and it’s not just the quality and style of the original photographs that matter, wedding photography style ranges from contemporary, through reportage to traditional and formal wedding photography.
 A good wedding photographer will show you finished edited photos which will reveal their own unique style, it may be that they are a fan of Black and White, sepia, vintage effects, vibrant colours, quirky props or whatever, a wedding photographer’s photos will reveal their style.

 - Request a preview of a wedding photo shoot

 Ask photographers if you can look through a complete set of photos taken from a single wedding they have photographed.
-Anyone can capture a great photo as a one off load it onto a website and make it look great, but you want to know that that result can be consistently recreated throughout your wedding day?
+Anyone can capture a great photo as a one off and load it onto a website and make themselves look great, but you want to know that that result can be consistently recreated throughout your wedding day?